chengpohi/chengpohi.github.io/ide-actions/dock-manager.md

 # Dock Manager

-EDQL has a **Dock Manager** default on right side of intellij, Dock Manager support manage Elasticsearch Connections and EDQL script files.
+EDQL has a **Dock Manager** default on the right side of intellij, Dock Manager support manage Elasticsearch Connections and EDQL script files.
 It's easy for using to save global configurations and scripts.

 ## Manage Connection